Ninja Codes: Neurally Generated Fiducial Markers for Stealthy 6-DoF Tracking

-The first set of noise functions is designed to simulate perturbations arising from the printing method/material, and is applied to all Ninja Codes immediately after they have been generated by the encoder.
-We perform a color shift where the hue, brightness, contrast, and saturation of the Ninja Codes are adjusted randomly within predefined ranges (hue: $\pm$0.1, brightness: $\pm$10\%, contrast and saturation: $\pm$15\%).
-We also render a synthetic specular reflection of randomized size, shape, and intensity using a series of differentiable tensor operations, which is overlaid on each code; this function was informed by the observation that many brands of regular printing paper show moderate degrees of glossiness which can disrupt detection.
+PRINTER NOISE.
+The first set of noise functions simulates perturbations owing to the printing method and/or material, and is applied to Ninja Codes immediately after they have been generated by the encoder.
+We first apply a randomized color shift, where hue ($\pm$0.1), brightness ($\pm$10\%), contrast and saturation ($\pm$15\% each) are all adjusted within predefined ranges.
+We then overlay a randomly synthesized specular reflection on each code; this function was informed by the observation that many brands of regular printing paper show moderate degrees of glossiness.